bolrog/d2dx/README.md

 Version 0.99.402

 ## Mission statement
-  - Preserve the classic Diablo 2/LoD experience as much as possible.
+  - Turn the game into a well behaved DirectX 11 title on Windows 10 (or 8+).
-  - Turn the game into a well behaved DirectX 11 title on Windows 8/10.
+  - High quality scaling to modern resolutions, including widescreen.
-  - Allow integer scaling to modern resolutions, including widescreen.
+  - Aim to preserve the classic Diablo 2/LoD experience as much as possible.

 ## Implemented
   - High performance DirectX 11 renderer (Glide wrapper).
   - Proper gamma/contrast.